Leadspicker-Vlastimil/youtube-scraper-email-cookies/README.md

 ## Email Extraction

+### ✅ Working with Authentication!

+With your imported cookies, the scraper can now extract email addresses from channels that have them public.

+**Test Results:**
+- NetworkChuck: ✅ `chuck@networkchuck.com` extracted successfully!

+### How It Works:
+1. Scraper loads your YouTube session cookies
+2. Navigates to channel About page while authenticated
+3. If email is available, it's already visible (no captcha needed in most cases)
+4. If captcha appears, it's automatically solved using 2Captcha
+5. Email is extracted and saved to output files

 ### Important Notes:
-1. **Login Required**: To view channel emails, you must be logged in to YouTube
+1. **Cookies Valid Until:** January 25, 2027
 2. **Not All Channels Have Public Emails**: Many creators don't provide email addresses
-3. **reCAPTCHA Solving**: When an email is available, YouTube shows a reCAPTCHA which is automatically solved using 2Captcha

-### Cost:
-- 2Captcha charges approximately $1-3 per 1000 captcha solves
-- For 100 profiles with emails: expect ~$0.10-0.30 in costs
-- Your current balance is sufficient for ~3,000-10,000 captcha solves
+3. **reCAPTCHA May Appear**: When it does, 2Captcha automatically solves it ($0.001-0.003 per solve)

-### Without Login:
+### Without Cookies:
-If you run the scraper without being logged in to YouTube, you'll see:
+If cookies expire or you run without authentication, you'll see:
 ```
 ⚠ Email requires sign-in (not logged in to YouTube)
 ```

-The scraper will still collect all other channel information.
+Simply re-import your cookies using the import_cookies.py script.

 ## Project Structure